shelton-benjamin/JavaFX-inventory-system/README.md

 # JavaFX-inventory-system
-This is an inventory system I made for school.
+This Java proejct creates an inventory system.
 It can add, modify, and delete parts and products.
 I used Netbeans and Scene Builder to create this project.